csnehith/task1_flask_api/README.md

     - `columns_togroup`: columns to group by
     - `aggregate`: aggregate function to use on a column
     - `column_toagg`: column name on which to apply the aggregate function
-  - Additionally, you can specify other conditions using the same parameters.
+    - 'conditions' : you can mention specific conditions for the data you want to see.